Eve-dev-tech/PCA-principle-component-analysis/README.md

 # PCA-principle-component-analysis
-The objective of this problem is to reduce the number of features by using dimensionality reduction techniques
+The objective of this project is to reduce the number of features by using dimensionality reduction techniques It is part of my MIT IDSS Data Science and Machine learning course.